DOCH-2/BOSolver/README.md

 - BOSolver can handle complex molecules with multiple resonance structures within *definite* time.
 - BOSolver preserves the total charge of the molecule.
-- BOSolver is free from the loopholes of heuristics-based methods.
+- BOSolver is free from loopholes of heuristics-based methods.

 BOSolver relies on `RDKit` for the molecular representation, and BOSolver can assign correct bond orders to `RDKit.Chem.Mol` objects